There are 10 birthday self reflection questions that you need to ask yourself every year around your birthday. And guess what? It’s my birthday today.

 9. Are there any negative people in my life?
 What should I do about them?

 Negative people are going to hold you back, and they are going to affect your positivity and happiness.
-So, one important question for self reflection is: How are you going to deal with negative people in your life?
+So ask yourself: How are you going to deal with negative people in your life?

 Of course, this is entirely up to you.
 You could choose to get rid of those people altogether.
 (Note: That is not my approach, but it is an option available to you).
 You could choose to limit the time you spend with them.
 You could choose to tell them how their negative actions affect you, and hope they change.